vegaprotocol/vega.xyz/content/background/_index.md

 1 October 2019: Seoul

-This panel discussion was on the state of DeFi with Barney Mannerings, and panelists from Terra, Maker DAO, GBIC, and DXM.
+Barney Mannerings and panelists from Terra, Maker DAO, GBIC, and DXM discussed the current state of DeFi and its potential future.

 **Women Who Go**